-Zest-it Linseed Stand Oil
+About Zest-it® Linseed Stand Oil

-Our Linseed Stand Oil is sourced from renewable, managed resources, the Linseed plant offering many products for our use.
+|Our Zest-it Linseed Stand Oil is sourced from renewable, managed resources, the Linseed plant offering many products for our use.
 See Cold Pressed Linseed page for more information about the Linseed plant, what it gives to us and what we have used in for over many years.

 Historically the oil was placed in glass tanks and allowed to 'stand' in sunlight, the UV action caused the oil to polymerise.
 The process could take years before the required viscosity was obtained, it then it needed filtering and a fining process to clarify the oil.
 Today the polymerisation is large hermetically sealed vats and is a controlled scientific process.

-Our Stand Oil has a very low acid value and is highly filtered, this means it yellows less over time and is a more neutral product for use with oil paint and allied products.
+Our Stand Oil has a very low acid value and is highly filtered, this means it hardly yellows at all over time and is a more neutral product for use with oil paint and allied products.

-When diluted down and used as a medium with oil paint, it has a levelling effect on the brush marks, dries to a hard, flexible, glossy film and often stabilises the paint layers.
+When diluted down and used as a medium with oil paint, it has a levelling effect on the brush marks, dries to a tough, flexible, glossy film and often stabilises the paint layers.

 In the 'fat over lean' principal, Stand Oil is classed as a fat element and is therefore more in use towards the end of a traditional oil painting.

 There is a possibility of spontaneous combustion of rags or cloths used to clean up spills of Stand Oil, these should be washed in warm soapy water or placed in a close-able tin containing water.